ipshu9919/sql-data-analytics-project/README.md

 I'm currently developing my skills in **SQL, Excel, Power BI, Python, and data visualization** through practical projects and hands-on learning.

 ---

+> 📚 This project was completed as part of my SQL learning journey, following the project guidance provided by Data With Baraa.
+---